 The project described was supported by the both Patterson Medical Supply Inc. and NIH National Center for Advancing Translational Sciences through grant number UL1TR000117 and UL1TR001998.

 Picha, Kelsey J.; Almaddah, Muataz R.; Barker, Jordan; Ciochetty, Tavis; Black, W. Scott; and Uhl, Timothy L., "Elastic Resistance Effectiveness on Increasing Strength of Shoulders and Hips" (2019).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 85.